aizhule/Abp-Tutorials/multi-tenancy/Realize multi-tenancy.md

 Generally speaking, directly enable multi-tenancy:

->  `MultiTenancyConsts.IsEnabla = true`
+>  `MultiTenancyConsts.IsEnabled = true`

-but when you are a multi-database multi-tenant, you need to configure tenant storage, otherwise it will throw *`not found tenant store`* exception.
+but when you have a multi-tenant multi database, you need to configure tenant storage, otherwise it will throw *`not found tenant store`* exception.

 **Specific steps:**